General Introduction for Postgraduate Students - Prepared by students for students and included a step-by-step guide to enrolment and beyond

 The School of Biological Sciences has the best field station facilities in the country, a brand new state-of-the-art research building that opened in late 2010, and our postgraduate courses are taught by leading national and visiting international researchers.
 Several of our staff have received Tertiary Teaching Excellence Awards.

-Ashley Garrill (Chair), Ximena Nelson (Deputy Chair), Hazel Chapman, Dave Collings, Jim Briskie.
-The group will cover the diversity of disciplines in the School and will oversee processing of research proposals for MSc and PhD students; progress reporting; Annual Biology Conference (ABC) and Masters seminar events.
+Tammy Steeves (Chair), Jim Briskie (Deputy Chair), Paul Gardner, Paula Jameson and Hazel Chapman.
+The group will cover the diversity of disciplines in the School and will oversee processing of research milestones for MSc Part II and PhD students.

 Please feel free to contact them to raise any postgraduate student issues, concerns or suggestions.
 You are more than welcome to drop by their rooms, or get in touch by email.